pareto-xyz/pareto-theta-vault-v1/docs/vaults/ParetoVault.md

 ### managementFee

 Fee to take yearly, set to 2 percent of owned asset value.
-Fees are transferred in fractions weekly, only taken if the vault makes profit.
+Fees are transferred in fractions weekly, only taken if the vault makes profit

 ```solidity title="Solidity"
 function managementFee() external view returns (uint256)